tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

 - Bounded queue as a basic building block for producer-consumer design pattern
   - powerful resource management tool for building reliable applications, making programs more robust to overload by throttling activities that threaten to produce more work than can be handled

-- [`Deque`](https://docs.oracle.com/javase/8/docs/api/java/util/Deque.html) and [`BlockingDeque`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/BlockingDeque.html) are used for _work stealing_ design pattern
+- [`Deque`](https://docs.oracle.com/javase/8/docs/api/java/util/Deque.html) and [`BlockingDeque`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/BlockingDeque.html) are used for _work-stealing_ design pattern

   ---

-  **Deque** = "double ended queue": A linear collection that supports element insertion and removal at both ends.
+  **Deque** = "double-ended queue": A linear collection that supports element insertion and removal at both ends.
 It is usually pronounced "deck".

   A **BlockingDeque** is a deque that additionally supports blocking operations that wait for the deque to become non-empty when retrieving an element, and wait for space to become available in the deque when storing an element.

   ---

   - similar to producers-consumers
-  - each consumer has its deque
+  - each consumer has its own deque
   - if a consumer exhausts the work in its deque, it can steal work from the tail of someone else’s deque
   - More scalable than _producers-consumers_:
     - workers don’t contend for a shared work queue: most of the time they access only their own deque, reducing contention